Detailed course offerings (Time Schedule) are available for

 Instructor Course Description: Linda Ishem

-T URB 312 Race and Poverty in Urban America (5) I&S
+T URB 312 Race and Poverty in Urban America (5) I&S, DIV

 Examines current research, policy, and debate surrounding race and poverty in urban America.
 Includes affirmative action, the changing family, cultural identity, the inner-city crisis, interracial relationships, residential segregation, and the working and non-working poor.